 How it Works

 Common Sense™ “Activated Charcoal” is a fine, black powder that is odorless, tasteless, and nontoxic.
 It is made from wood that has been exposed to very high temperatures in an airless environment.
-It is then treated or activated, to increase its ability to adsorb various substances, by reheating with an oxidizing gas to break it into a very fine powder.
-Activated charcoal is pure carbon specially processed to make it highly adsorbent of particles and gases in the body’s digestive system.
+It is then treated or activated to increase its ability to adsorb various substances by reheating with an oxidizing gas to break it into a very fine powder.
+Activated charcoal is pure carbon, specially processed to make it highly adsorbent to particles and gases in the body’s digestive system.

 Common Sense™ “Activated Charcoal” reduces the number of poisons absorbed into the bloodstream from the stomach.
 The list of substances adsorbed by “Activated Charcoal” is quite extensive, but among the more common overdoses or poisonings treated are aspirin, barbiturates, carbon dioxide, cocaine, cyanide, gasoline, kerosene, narcotics, penicillin, and antidepressants such as Ativan and valium.
 It can also be used as a general detoxifier.
-Used internally it can remove unwanted toxins from your body.
+Used internally, it can remove unwanted toxins from your body.
 It is a popular remedy for flatus (intestinal gas) or diarrhea.
 Charcoal mixed with water is a common way to treat an upset stomach.
-Common Sense™ “Activated Charcoal” has many other uses such as care for viruses, bacteria, bacterial toxic byproducts, snake venoms and other substances.
-It has also shown to be helpful both before and after alcohol consumption to lessen the amount that is absorbed by the body.
+Common Sense™ “Activated Charcoal” has many other uses such as care for viruses, bacteria, bacterial toxic byproducts, snake venoms, and other substances.
+It has also been shown to be helpful both before and after alcohol consumption to lessen the amount absorbed by the body.
 It is also a filter for absorbing cholesterol.
-When used topically it can help draw out poisons and other toxins such as, insect bites and stings, poison ivy, skin infections, and wounds.
-By adding water to the powder, to make a paste it can alleviate pain and itching discomfort.
+When used topically, it can help draw out poisons and other toxins such as insect bites and stings, poison ivy, skin infections, and wounds.
+By adding water to the powder, to make a paste can alleviate pain and itching discomfort.
 Charcoal is also a natural alternative for teeth whitening.
-As always here at CSP we strive to provide only the best products.
+As always here at CSP, we strive to provide only the best products.
 Common Sense™ “Activated Charcoal” is a versatile and useful everyday must-have for your home.